 Located on the eastern edge of Hong Kong’s West Kowloon Cultural District, the stunning, award-winning Xiqu Centre is an unmissable icon for the district and for all of Hong Kong.
-Designed in conjunction with Revery Architecture, the seven-storey building houses a 1,075-seat Grand Theatre, a Tea House Theatre with around 200 seats, eight professional studios and a seminar hall.
+Designed by the Joint Venture team of Revery Architecture and Ronald Lu & Partners, the seven-storey building houses a 1,075-seat Grand Theatre, a Tea House Theatre with around 200 seats, eight professional studios and a seminar hall.
 The Centre was also the final design produced by the master architect Bing Thom.

 A unique feature of the building is the suspended Grand Theatre – as well as being visually striking, it is elevated 27 m. above ground to create ample space beneath for a welcoming and fully open atrium, which serves as a public plaza for exhibitions, stalls, and xiqu demonstrations and workshops.